gmac/graphql-stitching-ruby/README.md

 Schemas provided to the `Gateway` constructor may be class-based schemas with local resolvers (locally-executable schemas), or schemas built from SDL strings (schema definition language parsed using `GraphQL::Schema.from_definition`) and mapped to remote locations.

-While the `Gateway` component is an easy quick start, this library has several discrete components that can be composed into tailored workflows:
+While the `Gateway` component is an easy quick start, the library also has several discrete components that can be assembled into custom workflows:

 - [Composer](./docs/composer.md) - merges and validates many schemas into one graph.
 - [Supergraph](./docs/supergraph.md) - manages the combined schema and location routing maps.
 Can be exported, cached, and rehydrated.